Skip to content

 3. SERVER_HELLO: Sending server hello with device info

-4. HANDSHAKE: Performing Noise XX handshake exchange
+4. HANDSHAKE: Performing Noise NNpsk0 handshake exchange

 5. DATA: Handshake complete, ready for encrypted data exchange